Russia's far east - a bridge to Asia, or to nowhere?

 By Denis Dyomkin

-VLADIVOSTOK, Russia Vladimir Lenin's vision of developing Russia's far east would not be out of place in President Vladimir Putin's talking points for the Asia-Pacific summit he is hosting this week in the Pacific port of Vladivostok.
+VLADIVOSTOK, Russia, Sept 3 Vladimir Lenin's vision of developing Russia's far east would not be out of place in President Vladimir Putin's talking points for the Asia-Pacific summit he is hosting this week in the Pacific port of Vladivostok.

 "We will propose that capital from developed countries construct a super-highway between London, Moscow, Vladivostok and Beijing," said the plan, endorsed in 1922 by the Soviet revolutionary leader.
 "We will tell them that it will open up the untold riches of Siberia."